oleksandravalko/jobs-cz-scraper/README.md

 3. The actor visits all the search results pages, including those provided directly by the user, and scrapes the core information.
 4. The actor proceeds to the job detail pages.
     * Job detail pages come in two types: standard and customized.
-    - The Cheerio crawler is used for standard pages, and Puppeteer for customized ones.
+    * The Cheerio crawler is used for standard pages, and Puppeteer for customized ones.
+    * If there are no custom pages, Puppeteer scraper won't run.

 ### Notes
-* The maximum number of found and saved jobs is 1,350, as Jobs.cz won't display more than 45 pages with 30 jobs each.
+* The maximum number of found and saved jobs is 1,330, as Jobs.cz won't display more than 45 pages with 30 jobs each (except from first one, where only 10 jobs are displayed).
 * The location filtering functionality is limited but covers all major cities, towns, and regions.
 Input of more than one location is not supported.
 * Input of more than one keyword in the job/employer field is not supported.
 * The location and keyword restrictions of the Actor can be overcome by providing search URLs directly in the input.